-Many fans want to see a 2021 release date for the next Legend of Zelda game, but it seems we will now see it in 2022 at the very earliest.
+Many fans wanted to see a 2021 release date for the next Legend of Zelda game, but we will now see it in 2022 at the very earliest.

 This suggests that a release is much further down the line than fans initially hoped for